 WHAT DOES FAIRTRADE MEAN?

-Salaries must be equal or higher than the regional average or than the minimum wage in effect.
+Salaries must be equal or higher than the regional average or than the local minimum pay rate.
 Health and safety measures must be established in order to avoid work-related injuries.
 Workers also benefit from the additional Fairtrade Premium which is put into community projects.